lokanath123/lokanath-patra/_pages/about.md

   - /about.html
 ---

-My name is Lokanath Patra, and I am a Research Engineer II at the George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology.
-I received my Master’s degree in Physics from Pondicherry University, India, in 2013, followed by a Ph.D. in Physics from the Central University of Tamil Nadu, India, in 2019, under the supervision of Prof. P. Ravindran.
+My name is Lokanath Patra, and I am a Research Engineer II at the [George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology](https://www.me.gatech.edu/).
+I received my Master’s degree in Physics from [Pondicherry University](https://www.pondiuni.edu.in/), India, in 2013, followed by a PhD in Physics from the [Central University of Tamil Nadu](https://cutn.ac.in/), India, in 2019.

-My research focuses on first-principles modeling of magnetic and magnetoelectric multiferroic materials.
-In 2020, I joined Prof. Ravindra Pandey’s lab at Michigan Technological University, where I explored the mechanical stability and response of 2D materials.
-From December 2021 to July 2024, I worked at the University of California, Santa Barbara, as part of TEALab, where I developed advanced computational techniques to model solid-state magnetic refrigeration and contributed to the discovery of next-generation materials for magnetic refrigeration applications.
+My research is centred on modeling material properties at the micro and nanoscale, using density functional theory to address challenges in sustainable energy and technological applications.
+I'm deeply committed to leveraging the insights from these foundational studies to create more efficient, cost-effective sustainable energy solutions that reduce carbon emissions and ensure a reliable energy future.

 Beyond research, I enjoy biking, hiking, cooking, cricket, and movies.